ashishthotwe07/Blog-App/README.md

 - **Viewing Posts:** Navigate to the Home page to view a list of existing blog posts.
 Click on a post title to view its full content.
 - **Updating or Deleting Posts:** Admin users can edit or delete existing posts by clicking on the respective buttons in the post details view.

-## Contributing
-Contributions to the Personal Blog App are welcome!
-If you have suggestions for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.